diana-hep/oamap/README.md

 PLUR is a way to encode complex, hierarchical data in plain Numpy arrays.
 The acronym stands for the four basic generators of the typesystem:

-   * **Primitive:** fixed-width types: the booleans, numbers, and ASCII characters of Numpy.
+   * **Primitive:** fixed-width types: the booleans, ints, floats, and complex numbers of Numpy.
    * **List:** arbitrary-length lists of any other types, including nested lists.
    * **Union:** represents objects that can be one of several types ("sum types" in type theory).
    * **Record:** represents objects that contain several types ("product types" in type theory).